-This planning toolkit has been created to make it easy for a variety of organizations and youth groups to participate in International Adolescent Health Week.
-This toolkit suggests simple plans stating over the winter, approximately for 2-3 months and 1 month in advance of the start of International Adolescent Health Week 2020.
+This planning toolkit has been created to make it easy for individuals, organizations, and youth groups to participate in International Adolescent Health Week.
+This toolkit suggests a simple planning timeline over the winter, approximately for 2-3 months and 1 month in advance of the start of International Adolescent Health Week.
+This timeline is merely a suggestion to assist you.
 You are free to use and adapt any of the materials herein for your Adolescent Health Week activities; however, use of these materials is not required in order to promote adolescent health during Adolescent Health Week.
-Participating organizations are at liberty to celebrate Adolescent Health Week in any manner they wish and are encouraged to be creative in adapting these ideas to meet the needs of the adolescents you wish to reach.
+Due to the continuing global Covid pandemic, please adhere to your local guidelines and recommendations when planning IAHW activities.
+Participating organizations are at liberty to celebrate International Adolescent Health Week in any manner they wish and are encouraged to be creative in adapting these ideas to meet the needs of the adolescents you wish to reach.
 Approval of activities or educational materials is not required.